guillaumewuip/guillaumewuip.github.io/_posts/2021-09-26-where-the-store-is-stored.md

 Redux and others (Mobx, etc.).

 The main issue is however that we're locked to the corresponding library / framework.
-Let's say you have an SPA where you want React to really only be about the views, and that you need to read / update / subscribe to store change in other contexts.
+Let's say you have an SPA where you want to limit React to the views, and that you need to read / update / subscribe to store change in other contexts.
 You just can't, it's React or bust.
 Back at square one.

 Let's give another chance to our programmatic store sharing solution, ie.
 "crafting a store as soon as the app starts and then pass it along to every